odyslam/ethsig-rs/README.md

 # Ethsig-rs

+Example worker for ethereum-based applications.

+**Features**:
+- Verify arbitrary messages and their signature from an Ethereum Address
+- Verify [EIP-4361](https://eips.ethereum.org/EIPS/eip-4361)-based signature and message.
+This is used for the Sign-in-with-Ethereum (SIWE) standard.

-Example worker that uses ethers-rs and cloudflare workers to create an endpoint that verifies signed messages with an Ethereum address.
+that uses ethers-rs and Cloudflare workers to create an endpoint that verifies signed messages with an Ethereum address.

 ## Usage